MrKaszeba19/PapajLang/README.md

 Since 11/24/2017, proudly written in FreePascal. :smile:

 **Note**: The Leviathan version is a development one.
 It may be sometimes pretty unstable.
-The stable releases are found in other Git branches (e.g. the latest one – **v050**).
+The stable releases are found in other Git branches.
+You can obtain the latest version of RPN Calculator (**v.0.5.0**, nickname Yod) [here](https://github.com/RooiGevaar19/RPNCalculator/releases/tag/v050).

 ## How to use it